apache/flink/docs/setup/config.md

   For example when running Flink on YARN on an environment with a restrictive firewall, this option allows specifying a range of allowed ports.

-## High Availability Mode
+## High Availability (HA)

-- `recovery.mode`: (Default 'standalone') Defines the recovery mode used for the cluster execution.
-Currently, Flink supports the 'standalone' mode where only a single JobManager runs and no JobManager state is checkpointed.
-The high availability mode 'zookeeper' supports the execution of multiple JobManagers and JobManager state checkpointing.
+- `high-availability`: Defines the high availability mode used for the cluster execution.
+Currently, Flink supports the following modes:
+  - `none` (default): No high availability.
+A single JobManager runs and no JobManager state is checkpointed.
+  - `zookeeper`: Supports the execution of multiple JobManagers and JobManager state checkpointing.
 Among the group of JobManagers, ZooKeeper elects one of them as the leader which is responsible for the cluster execution.
 In case of a JobManager failure, a standby JobManager will be elected as the new leader and is given the last checkpointed JobManager state.
-In order to use the 'zookeeper' mode, it is mandatory to also define the `recovery.zookeeper.quorum` configuration value.
+In order to use the 'zookeeper' mode, it is mandatory to also define the `high-availability.zookeeper.quorum` configuration value.

+Previously this key was named `recovery.mode` and the default value was `standalone`.

+### ZooKeeper-based HA Mode

-- `recovery.zookeeper.quorum`: Defines the ZooKeeper quorum URL which is used to connet to the ZooKeeper cluster when the 'zookeeper' recovery mode is selected
+- `high-availability.zookeeper.quorum`: Defines the ZooKeeper quorum URL which is used to connect to the ZooKeeper cluster when the 'zookeeper' HA mode is selected.
+Previously this key was name `recovery.zookeeper.quorum`.

-- `recovery.zookeeper.path.root`: (Default '/flink') Defines the root dir under which the ZooKeeper recovery mode will create namespace directories.
+- `high-availability.zookeeper.path.root`: (Default `/flink`) Defines the root dir under which the ZooKeeper HA mode will create namespace directories.
+Previously this ket was named `recovery.zookeeper.path.root`.

-- `recovery.zookeeper.path.namespace`: (Default '/default_ns' in standalone mode, or the <yarn-application-id> under Yarn) Defines the subdirectory under the root dir where the ZooKeeper recovery mode will create znodes.
+- `high-availability.zookeeper.path.namespace`: (Default `/default_ns` in standalone cluster mode, or the <yarn-application-id> under YARN) Defines the subdirectory under the root dir where the ZooKeeper HA mode will create znodes.
 This allows to isolate multiple applications on the same ZooKeeper.
+Previously this key was named `recovery.zookeeper.path.namespace`.

-- `recovery.zookeeper.path.latch`: (Default '/leaderlatch') Defines the znode of the leader latch which is used to elect the leader.
+- `high-availability.zookeeper.path.latch`: (Default `/leaderlatch`) Defines the znode of the leader latch which is used to elect the leader.
+Previously this key was named `recovery.zookeeper.path.latch`.

-- `recovery.zookeeper.path.leader`: (Default '/leader') Defines the znode of the leader which contains the URL to the leader and the current leader session ID
+- `high-availability.zookeeper.path.leader`: (Default `/leader`) Defines the znode of the leader which contains the URL to the leader and the current leader session ID.
+Previously this key was named `recovery.zookeeper.path.leader`.

-- `recovery.zookeeper.storageDir`: Defines the directory in the state backend where the JobManager metadata will be stored (ZooKeeper only keeps pointers to it).
+- `high-availability.zookeeper.storageDir`: Defines the directory in the state backend where the JobManager metadata will be stored (ZooKeeper only keeps pointers to it).
 Required for HA.
+Previously this key was named `recovery.zookeeper.storageDir`.

-- `recovery.zookeeper.client.session-timeout`: (Default '60000') Defines the session timeout for the ZooKeeper session in ms.
+- `high-availability.zookeeper.client.session-timeout`: (Default `60000`) Defines the session timeout for the ZooKeeper session in ms. Previously this key was named `recovery.zookeeper.client.session-timeout`

-- `recovery.zookeeper.client.connection-timeout`: (Default '15000') Defines the connection timeout for ZooKeeper in ms.
+- `high-availability.zookeeper.client.connection-timeout`: (Default `15000`) Defines the connection timeout for ZooKeeper in ms. Previously this key was named `recovery.zookeeper.client.connection-timeout`.

-- `recovery.zookeeper.client.retry-wait`: (Default '5000') Defines the pause between consecutive retries in ms.
+- `high-availability.zookeeper.client.retry-wait`: (Default `5000`) Defines the pause between consecutive retries in ms. Previously this key was named `recovery.zookeeper.client.retry-wait`.

-- `recovery.zookeeper.client.max-retry-attempts`: (Default '3') Defines the number of connection retries before the client gives up.
+- `high-availability.zookeeper.client.max-retry-attempts`: (Default `3`) Defines the number of connection retries before the client gives up.
+Previously this key was named `recovery.zookeeper.client.max-retry-attempts`.

-- `recovery.job.delay`: (Default 'akka.ask.timeout') Defines the delay before persisted jobs are recovered in case of a recovery situation.
+- `high-availability.job.delay`: (Default `akka.ask.timeout`) Defines the delay before persisted jobs are recovered in case of a master recovery situation.
+Previously this key was named `recovery.job.delay`.

 ## Environment